Hebrews 11:1

 Note the peculiar position of εστιν.

-Westcott says that πίστις is anarthrous because it is referring to faith in its abstract conception and not specially the Christian faith. source
+Westcott says (p352) that πίστις is anarthrous because it is referring to faith in its abstract conception and not specifically the Christian faith or doctrines.
+Owen says that faith gives the things hoped for, a real existence in our minds.
+He writes (p8):

 ἐν ταύτῃ γὰρ ἐμαρτυρήθησαν οἱ πρεσβύτεροι.